mrisher/smtp-sts/reporting.md

 contain overlapping `counts` of failure types when a single send attempt encountered multiple errors.
-Reporters may report multiple applied policies (for example, an MTA-STS policy and a DANE TLSA record for the same domain and MX); even in the case where only a single policy was applied, the "policies" field of the report body MUST be an array and not a singular value.
+Reporters may report multiple applied policies (for example, an MTA-STS policy and a DANE TLSA record for the same domain and MX).
+Because of this, even in the case where only a single policy was applied, the "policies" field of the report body MUST be an array and not a singular value.

 In the case of multiple failure types, the `failure-details` array